lissom/mlightning/README.md

 Disclaimer
 ----------

 This software is not supported by [MongoDB, Inc.](http://www.mongodb.com) under any of their commercial support subscriptions or otherwise.
-Any usage of mtools is at your own risk.
+Any usage of mLightning is at your own risk.
 Bug reports, feature requests and questions can be posted in the [Issues](https://github.com/lissom/mlightning/issues?state=open) section here on github.